 Limit alcohol consumption: Drink in moderation as more than three drinks per day may greatly increase the risk of oral cancer.
 If you are a woman, drinking one glass per day and if you are a man, drinking two glasses per day would be recommended.

 Human Papilloma Virus (HPV) infection can increase the risk of oral cancer.
 This infection is commonly seen in smokers.
 Activities such as kissing, sharing drinks, etc. can spread the disease.
 Getting vaccinated against HPV can help to prevent infection.

-Maintain active lifestyle: Exercise regularly to maintain an active lifestyle as this can boost your immunity and help fight cancers.
+Maintain an active lifestyle: Exercise regularly to maintain an active lifestyle as this can boost your immunity and help fight cancers.

 Include cancer-fighting foods in the diet: Some health care organizations recommend eating foods such as dark green leafy vegetables, grapes, garlic, flaxseed, soy, green tea, and tomatoes for their role in cancer prevention.
 Avoid red meat, processed and canned foods, artificial food flavors, and deep-fried foods.
 A Proper way of preparing the foods is also important.
 This can be done by replacing frying and grilling with boiling, baking, or steaming helps to retain the nutrients.
-Using healthy spices like garlic, ginger and curry powder to the food can enhance the flavor along with its cancer-fighting abilities.
+Using healthy spices like garlic, ginger and curry powder in the food can enhance the flavor along with its cancer-fighting abilities.

-Have a routine dental check-up: Visit your dentist at least once in every six months and request for an oral cancer screening test.
+Have a routine dental check-up: Visit your dentist at least once every six months and request for an oral cancer screening test.